 The Governors review the reserve levels of the Academy annually.
 The review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Governors agreed a range within which reserves should be maintained would be most appropriate as this gives flexibility to spend/save cash as the economic and school environment change.
-The Governors considered 2% to 5% of annual revenue (£40k - £101k), 3 to 6 weeks of staff costs (£87k - £174k) and 3 weeks' expenditure (£111k).
-This gives an acceptable range of £40k - £174k.
+The Governors considered 2% to 5% of annual revenue (£39k - £97k), 3 to 6 weeks of staff costs (£97k - £194k) and 3 weeks' expenditure (£119k).
+This gives an acceptable range of £39k - £194k.
+The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.